TheDiscoveryBoys/PRs4Dummies/readme.md

 ## 🎥 Demo Video

-GitWit wants to say hi!
+### GitWit wants to say hi!
 Watch the video in this folder 📽️.

-*Video: GitWit Introduction - See how the bot answers questions about GitHub PRs*

 ---